uwcirg/cosri-pain-management-summary/README.md

-# "COSRI" Clinical Opioid Summary with Rx Integration, developed by https://github.com/uwcirg for Washington State Department of Health, based on the "Pain Management Summary SMART on FHIR Application"
+# "COSRI" Clinical Opioid Summary with Rx Integration, based on the "Pain Management Summary SMART on FHIR Application"

+"COSRI" Clinical Opioid Summary with Rx Integration is developed by https://github.com/uwcirg for Washington State Department of Health, as an extension of https://github.com/AHRQ-CDS/AHRQ-CDS-Connect-PAIN-MANAGEMENT-SUMMARY .

 ## About